Artwork copyright Bruce Douglas Beal. Photo courtesy of Washington State Arts Commission, 2017.

 ABOUT THE ARTIST

-Artist Bruce Douglas Beal creates paintings and prints inspired by the landscape of the southern United States.
+Bruce Douglas Beal (1938-2022) created paintings and prints inspired by the landscape of the southern United States.
 He taught art at Eastern Washington University in Cheney for several decades.
-He received Bachelor of Fine Arts and Master of Fine Arts degrees from Cranbrook Academy of Art in Michigan in 1966 and 1968, respectively.
+Beal was born in Logan, Ohio.
+He earned a Bachelor of Fine Arts degree (1966) and a Master of Fine Arts degree (1968) from the Cranbrook Academy of Art in Michigan.

 |Material Category||Painting - paint on fabric|